zavocc/JakeyBot/docs/TOOLS.md

     - Dependencies required: `gradio_client`

-- Web Browsing with DuckDuckGo - Simple web search using DuckDuckGo and scrapes webpage contents to augument responses with Jakey.
-This only supports upto 6 webpage query max.

-    - Dependencies required: `beautifulsoup4`, `chromadb`, `aiohttp`

 - YouTube Search - When enabled, the model can search for videos based on your request and extract video metadata from YouTube if you provided a YouTube URL.

     - Dependencies required: `yt-dlp`